dictate-button/dictate-button/README.md

 | Inclusive | Enables for text fields without the `data-dictate-button-off` attribute. | `inject-inclusive.js` |

 Both auto-inject modes:
-- Automatically run when the DOM is loaded or immediately if DOM is already loaded
+- Automatically run on DOMContentLoaded (or immediately if the DOM is already loaded)
 - Watch for DOM changes to apply dictate button to newly added elements
 - Set language attribute from document language if available